 3. Botox and TMD

-Temporomandibular joint disorder is a condition that causes a patient persistent pain in the jaw, face and even the head.
+Temporomandibular joint disorder is a condition that causes persistent pain in the jaw, face and even the head.
 It often occurs as a result of a badly-aligned jaw or because of jaw muscles that are constantly clenched.

 When TMD is caused by a problem with the jaw muscles, a dentist may choose to inject their patient with Botox.
 The treatment relaxes the muscles and frees the teeth and jawbone from the constant stress of a clenched jaw.